Voicuu/proiectIP-Acces/README.md

+[04.06.2023] - Cata

+- Succesfully pulled data from Firebase and added them to DataScreen.
+- Added Data/Logs Screen.
+- improved styling for SelectableScreen
+- improved styling for SignInScreen

+TO BE DONE:
+- Logs Screen
+- Sperataion from HR/Angajati
+- Improving Styling on all Screens

 [23.05.2023]
 - implementation for getting other data and configuring the mobile interfaces.
 [TO DO]
 - implementation check for bluetooth connectivity.
 [TO DO]